Fuck your beauty standards

 Sticks & Stones: Any good advice for those people who aren’t as confident in their own skin?

 Jeana Turner: Honestly, fuuuuuck what everyone else THINKS.
-You’re gonna half “off-days”, I’m not going to sugarcoat & say ignoring opinions of other will solve your life problems, but you’ll learn ways to see through the shitty things people say and realize it’s likely their intention isn’t to hurt YOU.
+You’re gonna have “off-days”, I’m not going to sugarcoat & say ignoring opinions of other will solve your life problems, but you’ll learn ways to see through the shitty things people say and realize it’s likely their intention isn’t to hurt YOU.
 They’re hurt & it’s simply deflection because they’ve never processed their anger properly.
 You have to know who you are inside, other people don’t validate you.
 You’re already validated, you can’t be anyone but yourself- so live.

 Sticks & Stones: What is the next project you will be working on?